Complete rules

 square being unavailable, the piece can be placed anywhere in Neutral Territory.

-3. If the Second Ally's King was captured, then it is replaced on an empty square (of the Second Ally's choice) in the Second Ally's Kingdom.
+3. If the Unstable Ally's King was captured, then it is replaced on an empty square (of the Unstable Ally's choice) in the Unstable Ally's Kingdom.
 If the King was Knatched, it remains in

-4. The placement of pieces (as set out in 2 & 3 above) completes the Conquest move by the First Ally and takes effect before any other player moves.
-No other pieces may be moved or placed on the
+4. The placement of pieces (as set out in 2 & 3 above) completes the Conquest move by the First Conqueror and takes effect before any other player moves.
+No other pieces may be moved or placed on

 6. The move sequence is unchanged.
 For example, if Red and White are joined in an Unstable Alliance by Red conquering White, then Yellow will play next (immediately after Red's Conquest of White),